ETERNA-earkiv/ETERNA/documentation/Publishing_plugins.md

 - Find the folder that corresponds to you Marketplace item type e.g.:`plugin`
 - Create a folder in with a unique vendor name e.g.: `KEEP_SOLUTIONS`
 - Add [the metadata file](#metadata-file) in json format with plugin information
-- Create a pull request to the RODA Community git repository
+- Create a pull request to the ETERNA git repository

 ## Validation
-The RODA development team will check if the pull request complies with the community rules.
+The ETERNA development team will check if the pull request complies with the community rules.
 If it complies, the plugin will be published in [https://market.roda-community.org/](https://market.roda-community.org)

 ## Metadata file

-The metadata file contains the necessary information for the Market and RODA to make the plugin available for other users.
+The metadata file contains the necessary information for the Market and ETERNA to make the plugin available for other users.

 ### Requirements
 - The file must be in json format